Connect with others who understand.

 People with lymphoid cells may need to get chemotherapy injected into the spinal cord or brain to treat leukemia cells that can spread there.

 TKI drugs don’t work as well for people with blast-phase CML.
 TKIs often only help control CML for a few months.
-Some BCR-ABL mutations make leukemia cells more resistant or more sensitive to TKIs, so getting those genetic tests can help a person learn which TKIs are likely to be the most effective.
+Some BCR-ABL mutations make leukemia cells more resistant or more sensitive to TKIs, so having genetic testing can help determine which TKIs are likely to be the most effective.
 The TKIs that most often work to treat blast-phase CML are:

 • Bosutinib